durgadatta/VIndex/README.md

 VIndex
 ======

-Vertex indices to characterizied molecular properties and activities.
+Vertex indices to characterizie molecular properties and activities.